LynnLinProCo/LocationAnalysis/README.md

 Implement load balancing metrics to prevent overutilization of geographically central clinics.

-**Feature selections: Feature Selection: Before analysis, identify and evaluate key metrics that may influence appointment adherence and collection ratio.
-Segment the data by case type to isolate variables with genuine predictive impact.
+**Feature selections: Before analysis, identify and evaluate key metrics that may influence appointment adherence and collection ratio.
+Segment the data by case type to isolate variables with genuine predictive impact.**
-**
 ## 5. Considerations
 The current study serve as exploratory analysis.
 Thus, weakness of the model is purely estimating how we are doing instead of optimizing.
 1) **Outliers**: Extreme cases such as patients recorded far from their assigned clinic (e.g., Mephesis to Atlanta) or those with home addresses set to the clinic itself introduce skew into the distance distribution.
 These anomalies likely represent data-entry or test records and can degrade model accuracy by biasing mean distance and correlation estimates